 I am not sure if Government policies will help in controlling misinformation.
 Or will hefty fines force social networks to take this problem seriously?

-For now if influential and trusted users can validate few important pieces of news that goes on these social networks it could help, but this surely is not a scalable model.
+For now, if influential and trusted users can validate few important pieces of news that go on these social networks it could help, but this surely is not a scalable model.

 Established media houses publish news without checking the facts with the govt or the related political party.
 This I believe is the biggest danger we face today.
 Before the media house apologies for the error (if at all) the damage would have been done.
 Possibly hefty fines from govt for spreading false news will be a deterrent.